tomchadwin/tom.chadw.in/_posts/2019-06-07-AWalkWithoutMax.md

 I wasn’t going to turn back, though.
 Max and I had not been here for maybe ten years, and I wanted him to see it again.
-Sentimental thoughts of sharing it with my son, and even of this being a boys’ trip out made me slither down.
+Sentimental thoughts of sharing it with my son, and even of this being a boys’ trip out, made me slither down.

 My wife and I do everything together, with our family.
 These weekday lunchtime walks with Max were my time without her, without talk.
 Max and I would cover